Among Us, Counter-Strike and Cyberpunk 2077 top Steam's list of top-played games in 2020

 Sales data is interesting on its own, but it can paint a larger picture for us - for example, the number of concurrent players is a good indicator of active online communities and the more active an online community is, the easier it will be to find multiplayer matches.

-That said, it’s encouraging to see older games like Grand Theft Auto 5 remain popular seven years after its initial release thanks to updates and fresh Grand Theft Auto Online content, and provides a good value for gamers who can’t necessarily afford a new release every week.
+Take, for example, Grand Theft Auto 5 that remains popular seven years after its initial release thanks to updates and fresh Grand Theft Auto Online content, or Destiny 2 that has loads of multiplayer modes.

-Long story short, if you need something new to play and you want it to last you awhile, Steam’s most popular list could be a good place to start looking.
+What's the moral here?
+If you need something new to play and you want it to last you awhile, Steam’s most popular list could be a good place to start looking - even if it looks like most of the games are few years old.

 - Looking for something new to play?
 Don't miss our guide to the best PC games